-The 3D quantification of fiber orientations (Fig. 5.4, top) confirmed our visual impression that the collagen fibers in the adventitia were oriented more axially and showed higher anisotropy (note the dark blue regions between preferred orientations) compared to the media, where they were oriented closer to the circumferential direction and the fiber alignment was less pronounced (note the light blue to turquoise regions indicating some presence of fibers in all directions).
-By analyzing the behavior of relative amplitudes throughout the entire thickness of the aortic wall, we were able to identify depth-resolved changes in the structural organization of the collagen fiber families (Fig. 5.4, bottom).
+The 3D quantification of fiber orientations (Fig. 3.3, top) confirmed our visual impression that the collagen fibers in the adventitia were oriented more axially and showed higher anisotropy (note the dark blue regions between preferred orientations) compared to the media, where they were oriented closer to the circumferential direction and the fiber alignment was less pronounced (note the light blue to turquoise regions indicating some presence of fibers in all directions).
+By analyzing the behavior of relative amplitudes throughout the entire thickness of the aortic wall, we were able to identify depth-resolved changes in the structural organization of the collagen fiber families (Fig. 3.3, bottom).
 For the first time we present continuous quantitative data showing the presence of two counter rotating fiber families in the adventitia (lying within axial-circumferential planes), while only one fiber family with alternating orientations between sequential axial-circumferential planes was found in the media.
-The results for the location parameter μ in Fig. 5.6, top panel, additionally highlighted the alternating nature of preferred fiber orientations in the media, and the more fluctuating orientations in the adventitia, which was found to be characteristic of all five vessels and corresponds well with previously reported differences in the qualitative mechanical stress-stretch response of abdominal aortas [204] and carotid arteries [58].
+The results for the location parameter μ in Fig. 3.5, top panel, further highlighted the alternating nature of the preferred fiber orientations in the media, and the more fluctuating orientations in the adventitia, which was found to be characteristic of all five vessels, and corresponds well with previously reported differences in the qualitative mechanical stress-stretch response of abdominal aortas [204] and carotid arteries [58].
+To validate our data several z-stacks from nearby positions were acquired and analyzed for each sample.
+Statistical analysis showed that differences in the neighboring regions of the same sample were low and the reported morphologies were indeed representative for each vessel.
+For example, statistical comparisons (t-tests) among four z-stacks obtained from different positions of the vessel shown in Fig. 5.2 yielded no significant differences (p < 0.05) for the concentration parameters b throughout the media.

-Compared to previous studies of collagen organization in human arteries [137, 139, 241], our method is non-destructive, yields continuous data throughout the entire thickness of soft biological tissues, therefore, allowing for investigations of specific locations inside the tissue (e.g., transition regions between the three arterial layers).
+Compared to previous studies of collagen organization in human arteries [137, 139, 243], our method is non-destructive, yields continuous data throughout the entire thickness of soft biological tissues, therefore, allowing for investigations of specific locations inside the tissue (e.g., transition regions between the three arterial layers).
 Due to the automated nature of our method, it is not subject to limitations such as human measurement bias or fair sampling (both pose a risk when, e.g., measuring collagen fiber angles using polarized light [61]).